 Statements made by a police officer, either verbally or in police reports, may be used to challenge credibility.
 Misleading statements given at any time from the officer to the defendant regarding the consequences for refusing tests or regarding the driver’s rights may cause the Florida DUI charge to be dropped.

 10) Challenging the use of expert witnesses.
 Prosecutors may call in expert witnesses to testify on behalf of the state during DUI cases.
 These expert witnesses must be disclosed or they may be barred from testifying in the trial.

 Expert witnesses may be called in by either side of the Florida DUI case to review the validity of breath tests, blood tests and field sobriety tests.
 The failure of the prosecutor to disclose the state’s expert(s) will cause those witnesses to be barred from testifying against the defendant.

-A Ft.
-Lauderdale DUI Lawyer Can Help Challenge a Florida DUI
+A Fort Lauderdale DUI Lawyer Can Help Challenge a Florida DUI

 Robert Malove reviews situations challenges an arrest or charges to develop a defense against a Florida DUI charge.
-Contact 954-861-0384 to schedule a consultation to go over the circumstances and possible challenges to a DUI in FL.
+Call 954-861-0384 or contact us online to schedule a consultation to go over the circumstances and possible challenges to a DUI in Florida.